Foldable Galaxy F, Galaxy X phone faces 9 major challenges

 It helps that Google has committed to supporting Android on foldable phones, paving the way for apps to smoothly transition across screens as you open and close the phone.

 The complication here is that it's entirely up to the developer how many active areas any given app will use.
-For example, a game could use just one window, and a productivity app could turn a second pane into a full-size virtual keyboard.
+A game could use just one window, for example, and a productivity app could turn a second pane into a full-size virtual keyboard.
 Developers with the most resources are likely to get their apps ready first, while smaller outfits may fall behind.

 Read also: For Samsung's foldable phone, killer apps would seal the deal

-Note: Update: 8:41 a.m.
-PT with analyst quotes.